jwstanly/Covid-Simulator/README.md

 * **5) manual mode** - Runs option 4 then option 3, allowing clients to define unique parameters before exporting data to a csv.
 * **6) quit** - Safely exits the application.

-Since Driver runs in the terminal, Driver runs with command arguments.
-The command arguments are verbatim the Simulator construction parameters mentioned above.
-The Driver class supports partial input of command arguments as long as parameters are in order.
+Since Driver runs in the terminal, Driver runs with command line arguments.
+The command line arguments are verbatim the Simulator construction parameters mentioned above.
+The Driver class supports partial input of command line arguments as long as parameters are in order.

 ![Covid-19 Growth Graph](https://i.imgur.com/ILHAIMo.png)